Starting an Equal Vote Chapter

 please email email@example.com and make sure to include your call back number

-Equal Vote has chapters working on STAR Voting in Eugene and Portland, Oregon, but our base goes far beyond that with active volunteers throughout the state, all around the Pacific Northwest, and across the US and Canada.
+Equal Vote has chapters working on STAR Voting in Eugene and Portland, Oregon, but our base goes far beyond that with volunteers throughout the US and Canada.
 If you want to see STAR Voting used in your area, starting a chapter is the first step.

 Chapter meetings can be as small or as elaborate as the organizer wants.
 Want to just meet with a couple of friends at a coffee shop and brainstorm?
 That counts!
 If you want to go bigger, here are some tips...